U

 • • Lab testing coordinated in parallel

-• • Results available before shipment
+• • Results targeted before shipment

 • • Scope depends on market requirements